Englacial/MDC/design_doc.md

      have a run of spatial index labels, but still need to encode time.
 Is time at the base-- S3://bucket/prefix/2022/{region}/{chunk}/{shard}/file.zarr ,
      or the tail-- S3://bucket/prefix/{region}/{chunk}/{shard}/2022/file.zarr?
   4. Do we need to modify the zarr schema at all to do this?

+**References:**
+- [Zarr v3 Sharding Specification](https://zarr-specs.readthedocs.io/en/latest/v3/codecs/sharding-indexed/) - Hierarchical chunking for reduced file count
+- [Zarr Sharding Issue #2346](https://github.com/zarr-developers/zarr-python/issues/2346) - Sharding implementation in zarr v2/v3
+- [Pangeo Cloud Data Guide](https://pangeo-data.github.io/pangeo-cmip6-cloud/) - Best practices for chunking climate data

 ### Do we store Morton or Nested?